Automotive Radar Data Acquisition using Object Detection: Method

 \subsection{DETR-Radar}

 The Faster R-CNN \cite{fasterRCNN} object detection network is one of the well-refined techniques for 2D object detection.
 However, it relies heavily on two components, non-maximum suppression and anchor generation.
 The end-to-end transformer-based 2D object detection introduced in \cite{DETR}, eliminates the need for these components.
 We included radar data in two ways.
 In the first case, we included the radar data as an additional channel to the image data \cite{radar1}.
 In the second case, we rendered the radar data on the image.
 We used perspective transformation based on \cite{rad_img1} to transform radar data points from the vehicle coordinates system to camera-view coordinates.
-The models where radar data were included as an additional channel were trained for longer duration since the first layer of the backbone structure had to be changed to accommodate the additional channel.
 In all the above cases, the models were pre-trained on the COCO dataset and we fine-tuned them on the NuScenes data.
-To the best of our knowledge, we are the first ones to implement end-to-end transformer based 2D object detection using both image and radar data.
+To the best of our knowledge, we are the first ones to implement end-to-end transformer-based 2D object detection using both image and radar data.